-tection of the high-energy transient signals the moment of core collapse, an unknown quantity.
-Comparatively, $t{-1/2}$ is a measurable quantity for many SNe so allows for comparison. t_p , and by proxy $t{-1/2}$, is affected by the ejecta mass M{ej} the ejecta velocity, and the distribution of 56Ni within the ejecta (e.g., Arnett 1982).
-Mass increases the photon diffusion time while the ejecta velocity decreases it.
-Placing small amounts of 56Ni in the outer ejecta causes the light curve to rise quicker as the photons are able to diffuse through the low density, high velocity, outer ejecta more rapidly.
+The time for the light curve to rise from explosion to peak $t_p$ is, with the exception of GRB-SNe where the detection of the highenergy transient signals the moment of core collapse, an unknown quantity.
+Comparatively, $t{-1/2}$ is a measurable quantity for many SNe so allows for comparison. $t_p$ , and by proxy $t{-1/2}$ , is affected by the ejecta mass $M{ei}$ the ejecta velocity, and the distribution of Ni within the ejecta (e.g. Arnett 1982).
+Mass increases the photon diffusion time, while the ejecta velocity decreases it.
+Placing small amounts of Ni in the outer ejecta causes the light curve to rise quicker as the photons are able to diffuse through the low-density, high-velocity, outer ejecta more rapidly.
 The post peak decay time is more affected by the core mass as the outer layers are now optically thin.
-The late decay follows a linear decline which is the result of energy injection from the decay of 56Co to 56Fe and is affected by the efficiency of the ejecta to trap γ -rays and positrons.
-In the vast majority of SE-SNe the late decay rate exceeds that of 56Co, implying that the ejecta are not 100% efficient at trapping gamma rays.
+The late decay follows a linear decline which is the result of energy injection from the decay of Co to Fe and is affected by the efficiency of the ejecta to trap $\gamma$ -rays and positrons.
+In the vast majority of SE-SNe, the late decay rate exceeds that of Co, implying that the ejecta are not 100 per cent efficient at trapping gamma rays.

-Table 2 gives the properties of the multi-band light curves, corrected for $E(B-V){\rm tot}$ using the reddening law of Cardelli et al. (1989).
-As is typical of SE-SNe the redder bands evolve more slowly (see Drout et al. 2011; Bianco et al. 2014; Taddia et al. 2015, 2018) with values ranging between ~ 8 and 14 d.
+Table 2 gives the properties of the multiband light curves, corrected for $E(B - V){tot}$ using the reddening law of Cardelli, Clayton & Mathis (1989).
+As is typical of SE-SNe the redder bands evolve more slowly (see Drout et al. 2011; Bianco et al. 2014; Taddia et al. 2015, 2018) with values ranging between ~8 and 14 d.
 It is noticeable that the light curves are more asymmetric for the redder bands.
-The late-time decay rates are in the range 0.015 to 0.023 mag d-1.
+The late-time decay rates are in the range of 0.015-0.023 mag d-1.